symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

     No account, just an atomic swap

 **until the consummation or termination of a transaction**
-    The transaction included in a block
+    The transaction gets included in a block

 *************